 San Juan Chamber MusicFest

-The San Juan Chamber MusicFest, our flagship event, is right around the corner!
-The annual MusicFest features a small group of musicians of international renown, under the artistic direction of pianist Max Levinson, producing a number of concerts and events throughout Ouray County.
+The San Juan Chamber MusicFest, our flagship event, features a small group of musicians of international renown, under the artistic direction of pianist Max Levinson, producing a number of concerts and events throughout Ouray County.

 Levinson, as artistic director, is a constant presence at MusicFest with his sparkling piano virtuosity.
 The San Fransisco Chronicle has proclaimed him “one of the brightest, most intellectually fearless pianists of his generation.”